Towering musical theater master Stephen Sondheim dies at 91 | Times Leader

 Sondheim was born March 22, 1930, into a wealthy family, the only son of dress manufacturer Herbert Sondheim and Helen Fox Sondheim.
 At 10, his parents divorced and Sondheim’s mother bought a house in Doylestown, Pa., where one of their Bucks County neighbors was lyricist Oscar Hammerstein II, whose son, James, was Sondheim’s roommate at boarding school.
 It was Oscar Hammerstein who became the young man’s professional mentor and a good friend.

-He had a solitary childhood, once in which involved verbal abuse from his chilly mother.
+He had a solitary childhood, one that involved verbal abuse from his chilly mother.
 He received a letter in his 40s from her telling him that she regretted giving birth to him.
 He continued to support her financially and to see her occasionally but didn’t attend her funeral.

 Sondheim attended Williams College in Massachusetts, where he majored in music.
 After graduation, he received a two-year fellowship to study with avant-garde composer Milton Babbitt.

 One of Sondheim’s first jobs was writing scripts for the television show “Topper,” which ran for two years (1953-1955).
 At the same time, Sondheim wrote his first musical, “Saturday Night,” the story of a group of young people in Brooklyn in 1920s.
 It was to have opened on Broadway in 1955, but its producer died just as the musical was about to go into production, and the show was scrapped.
-“Saturday Night” finally arrived in New York in 1997 in a small, off-Broadway production.
+“Saturday Night” finally made it to London’s Bridewell Theatre in 1997 and in New York off-Broadway in 2000.

 Sondheim wrote infrequently for the movies.
 He collaborated with actor Anthony Perkins on the script for the 1973 murder mystery “The Last of Sheila,” and besides his work on “Dick Tracy” (1990), wrote scores for such movies as Alain Resnais’ “Stavisky” (1974) and Warren Beatty’s “Reds” (1981).

 Over the years, there have been many Broadway revivals of Sondheim shows, especially “Gypsy,” which had reincarnations starring Angela Lansbury (1974), Tyne Daly (1989) and Peters (2003).
 But there also were productions of “A Funny Thing,” one with Phil Silvers in 1972 and another starring Nathan Lane in 1996; “Into the Woods” with Vanessa Williams in 2002; and even of Sondheim’s less successful shows such as “Assassins” and “Pacific Overtures,” both in 2004.
 “Sweeney Todd” has been produced in opera houses around the world.
-A reimagined “West Side Story” opened on Broadway in 2020 and a scrambled “Company” opened on Broadway in 2021 with the genders of the actors switched.
+A reimagined “West Side Story” opened on Broadway in 2020 and this year an off-Broadway “Assassins” opened off-Broadway at Classic Stage Company and a scrambled “Company” opened on Broadway with the gender of the protagonist switched.
+A film version of “West Side Story” is to open this December directed by Steven Spielberg.

 Sondheim’s songs have been used extensively in revues, the best-known being “Side by Side by Sondheim” (1976) on Broadway and “Putting It Together,” off-Broadway with Julie Andrews in 1992 and on Broadway with Carol Burnett in 1999.
 The New York Philharmonic put on a star-studded “Company” in 2011 with Neil Patrick Harris and Stephen Colbert.
 Tunes from his musicals have lately popped up everywhere from “Marriage Story” to “The Morning Show.”